Thoracic outlet syndrome

 - Does the pain or numbness worsen when you lift your arms overhead?

-- Does anything else seem to worsen or improve your symptoms?
+- Does anything else seem to worsen your symptoms or make them better?

-- What activities do you perform on your job?
+- What activities do you do at your job?

 - Do you or did you play sports?

-- What are your hobbies or most frequent recreational activities?
+- What are your hobbies or the recreational activities you do most often?

 - Have you been diagnosed or treated for any other medical conditions?
 When?